 - All the Indian citizen candidates should possess AADHAARcard issued by UIDAI.
 At the time of filling application form of NEET, the candidates will have to enter their AADHAAR number, name, date of birth & gender which will be validated with the UIDAI’s In case, these particulars do not match, the candidates will not be able to fill the application form for NEET.
 Therefore, the candidates are advised to ensure that their AADHAAR card has correct details of their name, date of birth & gender as per school records.
 If there is some mismatch in these details, the candidates should immediately get it corrected in AADHAAR data or school records.

 NEET Application Form

-NEET Application form will be released in Last week of December and the Last date for filling the application will be 4th week of January.
+NEET 2018 Application Form has been released now.
 The applicants who are interested in NEET 2018 can apply for the examination before the last date of application.
 NEET is the gateway to offer admission to deserving applicants in MBBS and BDS courses at the best colleges of India.

 Submit application before the due date if candidates submit after the due dates, an application will not be accepted.
 Application form can be filled through online, official portal.
 Fill all detail as in given format.
 And also upload scanned images of photograph, signature.

 - Fill all the necessary details like personal, contact, domicile, qualification, etc.